Skip to content

 The Medigap side has its own year-round playbook — open-enrollment windows, medical underwriting, birthday rules, and Plan G/N positioning — laid out in our guide to Medicare supplement leads for agents.

-CMS rules govern how agents market Medicare Advantage and Part D, and they are strict: TPMO disclaimers, no marketing of specific plan benefits before October 1, banned words like “free” and “limited time,” call recording and retention, and scope-of-appointment documentation.
-We treat all of this as a trust signal — agents who get it right keep their contracts and their clients.
+CMS Medicare marketing rules govern how agents market Medicare Advantage and Part D plans.
+The core requirements: a TPMO disclaimer on marketing materials and calls, no marketing of specific plan benefits before October 1, banned urgency words like “free” and “limited time,” call recording and retention, and documented scope of appointment before any sales meeting.
+Medigap sits outside these CMS rules and follows state insurance department and carrier guidelines instead.

-We provide marketing services, not licensed insurance advice.
-The licensed agent owns final compliance sign-off on every piece.
-We build campaigns to fit the framework; you approve them.
-For the full breakdown of what’s allowed and when, read our guide to CMS Medicare marketing rules for agents.
+We treat all of this as a trust signal rather than a tax — agents who get it right keep their contracts and their clients.
+We provide marketing services, not licensed insurance advice: the licensed agent owns final compliance sign-off on every piece, and we build campaigns to fit the framework.
+For the full breakdown of what’s allowed and when, read our guide to CMS Medicare marketing rules for agents; for the two mechanics that trip agents up most often, see scope-of-appointment and TPMO compliance.

 Retention is where the margin lives